Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

+One may notice that despite our discussion of $\varepsilon$ and its components $\varepsilon_0$, $\varepsilon_{\text{min}}$, and $\varepsilon_k$, the variable $\varepsilon$ does not appear in the final bound.
+This is because the expectation of its contribution to the regret is in fact $0$, with small variance on the scale of the state vector lengths we anticipate this algorithm being applied to.
+A discussion of this and proof of the distributional properties is included in Supplemental Information Section 5.

-The sparseness of $\mathbf{G}$, $\mathbf{U}$, and others due to the rather tight bounds which biology\footnote{Biological processes can be fast, but smoothing over the timescales at which we will be considering processes, the maximum rates are actually far lower than the much noisier and faster reactions on the smallest timescales.} itself imposes upon the matrices combine to further improve the bound beyond what we show in an asymptotic bound.
-Specifically, we know that for most $\mathbf{A}$ of interest in this problem, $\|\mathbf{A}\|_1$ and $\|\mathbf{A}\|_{\infty}$ will likely be small compared with $n$ (depending on timescale).
+The sparseness of $\mathbf{G}$, $\mathbf{U}$, and others due to the rather tight bounds which biology itself imposes upon the matrices combine to further improve the bound beyond what we show in an asymptotic bound.
+That is, multicules are in general only directly convertible into a small number of other multicules, and the impacts of other processes not directly modeled can reasonably be assumed to be distributed in a Gaussian fashion by application of the Central Limit Theorem.
+Additionally, it is reasonable to assume that most aspects of physiology will not change drastically over time on average.
+As a consequence of these factors, for most $\mathbf{A}$ of interest in this problem, $\|\mathbf{A}\|_1$ and $\|\mathbf{A}\|_{\infty}$ will likely be $<<n\delta t$.

-Our total regret grows as the $\sqrt{T}$, but this sublinear increase occurs across linear time and so the regret per unit time decays as $\frac{1}{\sqrt{T}}$, meaning that our learning converges nicely.
+The portion of total regret accessible to learning grows as the $\sqrt{T}$, but this sublinear increase occurs across linear time and so the regret per unit time decays as $\frac{1}{\sqrt{T}}$, meaning that our learning converges.
+While the unlearnable component of regret grows linearly, it is zero mean and has a variance which converges to zero for large $n$, yielding an effective overall bound.